 - Illness, such as sinusitis, postnasal drip, or a respiratory tract infection

 - Medications, such as antibiotics, narcotics, or decongestants

 Persistent bad breath, or a constant foul taste in your mouth, may indicate gum disease.

 When food particles remain in your mouth for too long, due to infrequent brushing, bacteria can grow into a sticky, often colorless film on your teeth.
 The gums surrounding your teeth may become red and swollen, or even tender.
 Pay close attention to your oral hygiene, brushing teeth regularly.
 As gum disease becomes more advanced, your gums may pull away from your teeth and form painful pockets of infection, eventually loosening your teeth or leading to removal.

 Good oral hygiene will generally solve most cases of bad breath.
 Make sure you brush all surfaces of your mouth, especially your tongue, a notorious culprit for halitosis.
-Better yet, regular brushing, flossing, and trips to your dentist helps control gum disease.
+Better yet, regular brushing, flossing, and trips to your dentist help control gum disease.
 If bad breath persists, despite good oral care, it may be time to make an appointment with your dentist.
 They will determine if any underlying causes, such as gum disease, may be to blame.

 If your dentist cannot determine a cause for your halitosis, and your mouth is otherwise healthy, indicating the odor is not oral, but systemic, you may get a referral to your doctor.
 Some cases of bad breath may point to severe underlying health conditions.

 If gum disease is causing halitosis, your dentist may be able to help treat the disease.
 However, if the gum disease is too advanced, your dentist will refer you to a periodontist, who specializes in cleaning the deep pockets of bacteria that can form as a result.